 Select a region below to find your local Mike Pero Adviser

-Everyone knows how the saying goes – everything is easier the second time around.
-However the property market moves and shifts all the time, and many home owners find that when they return to the market, it’s very different to how it was when they last bought.
+The saying goes – everything is easier the second time around.
+However, the property market moves and shifts all the time, so many home owners find that when they return to the market, it’s very different to when they last bought.
 That’s where the knowledge and expertise of a good mortgage broker comes in.
-Your Mike Pero Adviser can help guide you on what the market is doing, and what the best deals are across its entire panel of lenders.
-Whether you’re moving to the next street, next suburb, or right across the country – your Mike Pero Adviser will make your second, third and dare we even suggest… fourth property purchase, more enjoyable and stress free.
+Your Mike Pero Adviser can guide you on what the market is doing, and what the best deals are across their panel of lenders.
+Whether you’re moving to the next street, next suburb, or right across the country – your Mike Pero Adviser can make your second, third and dare we suggest, fourth property purchase, more enjoyable and stress free.

-When property prices are at a premium, many Kiwis look at options to build on new land, or bowl their existing property down and re-build.
-There are numerous benefits to building as you get to pick the land, size of the house, materials and there is something about being involved in the design and build process that gives owners a sense of achievement they wouldn’t get from buying an existing property.
-The downside is that it takes time, money and you have so many decisions to make which can be stressful.
+When property prices are at a premium, many Kiwis look at options to build on new land or re-build on their existing site.
+There are numerous benefits to building.
+You have control over the property location, size, and materials – and there is something about being involved in the design and build process that gives owners a greater sense of achievement.
+The downside is that it takes time, money, and the decision-making process can become stressful.

-However, with the right information and advice, especially for first time builders, the process can be simplified.
+However, with the right information and advice, the process can be simplified.
 That is where the expertise of a mortgage broker really comes in handy.
 Your Mike Pero Adviser will walk you through each phase of the finance process, review all your options to help manage the risks, and find ways to make it work best for you.